Search

 Should the Owner of the Mandate Delegation be Informed?

-1. Understanding the Real Estate Mandate Delegation
+1. Understanding Real Estate Mandate Delegation

 2.1 The Relationship of Trust with the Owner

-When the delegating agency entrusts certain responsibilities to another agency, it is legitimate for the owner to know who he must contact for the different stages of the management of the property.
-Informing him of this collaboration guarantees that he can follow the progress of his file in a clear and unambiguous manner.
+When a delegating agency entrusts certain responsibilities to another agency, it is legitimate for the owner to know who to contact for the various stages of property management.
+Informing them of this collaboration ensures they can follow the progress of their case clearly and unambiguously.

 2.2 A Legal or Ethical Obligation?

-3.1 Respecting the Owner’s Trust
+3.1 Respect the Owner's Trust

 3.2 Managing Owner Expectations

-3.3 Ensuring Continuous and Consistent Communication
+3.3 Ensure Continuous and Consistent Communication

-3.4 Promote a Better Customer Experience
+3.4 Fostering a Better Customer Experience

-4.1 When signing the Mandate Contract
+4.1 Upon Signing the Mandate Agreement

-4.2 Written or Verbal?
+4.2 In Written or Verbal Form?

 4.3 Maintain an Open Dialogue Throughout the Mandate